Timinator2000/Algorithm_X/05 - generalized exact cover/03 - mutually exclusive actions.md

 # Optional Requirements to the Rescue

 Mutual exclusivity comes up frequently in generalized exact cover problems and the solution is fairly simple.
-For each set of mutually exclusive actions, create a new optional requirement.
+For each set of mutually exclusive items, create a new optional requirement.
 The example above only needs a single optional requirement:

 ``` text
 ('A', 'C')